-What is tenant protection?
+What is tenancy protection?

-Misconceptions about expats and tenant protection
+Misunderstandings about expats and tenant protection

 -

-“Expats have no tenant protection.”
+“Expats do not have tenant protection.”

 Wrong: expats have the same legal rights as any tenant. -

-“A temporary contract offers no protection.”
+“A temporary contract provides no protection.”

 “The deposit may be higher for expats.”

-No, deposit rules are the same for everyone (usually 1 to 2 months rent).
+No, deposit rules are the same for everyone (usually 1 to 2 months’ rent).

-When does tenant protection apply for expats?
+When does tenant protection apply to expats?

 -